1. What is Biochar?

 4. Can biochar increase crop production or is it just increasing the carbon content of the soil ?

 That’s the question we began asking ourselves 5 years ago, and after setting up numerous field trails on our affiliate farms, at universities and just about anywhere we could get our hands on.
 What we got was a resounding, “yes”!
 Not only can you grow plants with BioChar, but you can grow them at less cost and in some cases even increase the yield.
 In our 2008 tomato transplant trials at Virginia Tech we found an average 48% increase in yield with just 2-4 cups of our carbon based soil amendment for every 5 gallons of planting mix.
 The reason we get this crop response is because we inoculate biochar with beneficial soil microorganisms.
 So our product is BioChar plus beneficial microbes.
-It is the action of these organisms that we believe is what is increasing nutrient use efficiency and over health of plants.
+It is the action of these organisms that we believe is what is increasing nutrient use efficiency and over-all health of plants.
 Observations in the field have also verified reduced need for irrigation where carbon based amendments were applied.

 5. Is this product for sale now ?

 Yes, it’s available now from CharGrow USA LLC, Mills River, North Carolina.